-The building presents a completely new configuration of the space for sports commentators and representatives of the FIA and FOWC : the distribution has been redesigned to meet the need for stakeholder interactions with the action taking place on the circuit.
+The building presents a completely new configuration of the space for sports commentators and representatives of the FIA and Formula One World Championship (FOWC): the distribution has been redesigned to meet the need for stakeholder interactions with the action taking place on the circuit.
 Unlike the Old control tower which was made at height to offer good visibility on the track, the new tower is arranged horizontally on 2 floors right in the building, as new race control technologies now require less direct visibility.

 On the other side, you can see at first glance the Olympic pool where groups of rowing, canoeing and dragon boats train.
 Behind, a narrow passage of the St. Lawrence River crossed by freight boats, then the South Shore of Montreal.

-Accessibility has been completely redesigned in the new building: the entire ground floor is on the same level as the ground and the floors are accessible via a panoramic glass elevator located at the east entrance.
+Accessibility has been completely redesigned in the new building: the entire ground floor is on the same level as the outside and the floors are accessible via a panoramic glass elevator located at the east entrance.
 Bleachers and bathrooms are also provided to ensure universal accessibility and ease of travel.

 The structure of the roof of 1425 m3 is made of wood, a durable and renewable material.
-Since, during its growth, wood captures CO2 from the atmosphere and sequesters it in its fiber, this volume of wood corresponds to the sequestration of more than 1,000 tons of CO2.
-Wood is thus considered carbonegative, which means that not only does the use of wood in construction generate low carbon emissions, but also helps to remove additional carbon dioxide from the atmosphere.
+Since, during its growth, wood captures CO2 from the atmosphere and sequesters it in its fibre, this volume of wood corresponds to the sequestration of more than 1,000 tons of CO2.
+Wood is thus considered carbon negative, which means that not only does the use of wood in construction generate low carbon emissions, but also helps to remove additional carbon dioxide from the atmosphere.

 The waterproofing of the roof is carried out with an elastomeric coating covered with white mineral granules in order to limit the heat island effect and the temperature rise for the spectators.